dotnet/EntityFramework.Docs/entity-framework/core/providers/cosmos/index.md

 ## Working with Disconnected Entities

 Every item needs to have an `id` value that is unique for the given partition key.
 By default EF Core generates the value by concatenating the discriminator and the primary key values, using '|' as a delimiter.
 The key values are only generated when an entity enters the `Added` state.
-This might pose a problem when [attaching entities](../../saving/disconnected-entities.md) if they don't have an `id` property on the CLR type to store the value.
+This might pose a problem when [attaching entities](../../saving/disconnected-entities.md) if they don't have an `id` property on the .NET type to store the value.

 To work around this limitation one could create and set the `id` value manually or mark the entity as added first, then changing it to the desired state: